FC Torpedo Mykolaiv

-FC Torpedo Mykolaiv is an amateur club from Mykolaiv competing at the regional competitions of Mykolaiv Oblast.
-The club plays its game at a stadium of Zoria-Mashproekt Factory.
+FC Torpedo Mykolaiv is an amateur football club from Mykolaiv, Ukraine competing at the regional competitions of Mykolaiv Oblast.
+The club plays its games at the stadium of the Zoria-Mashproekt Factory.

 Overview

 The club was founded in 1955 by the Zoria-Mashproekt Factory as Avanhard Mykolaiv.
-In 1957 it changed its name to Torpedo Mykolaiv.
-Sometime in the 1980s the club ceased its operations.
+In 1957, it changed its name to Torpedo Mykolaiv.
+Sometime in the 1980s, the club ceased its operations.

 It was revived once again in 2001 as Zoria-Mashproekt by Zoria-Mashproekt.
-In 2005 it changed its name again to Torpedo Mykolaiv.
+In 2005, it changed its name again to Torpedo Mykolaiv.

-Since 1987, in Mykolaiv exists the Specialized sports school of Olympic Reserve Torpedo Mykolaiv which provides younger footballers with training support.
+Since 1987, the specialized sports school of Olympic Reserve Torpedo Mykolaiv has existed in Mykolaiv, providing younger footballers with training support.